DOAJ/doaj/cms/pages/apply/guide.md

 - Reputation of the journal, including any association with [paper mills](https://united2act.org/about/), excluded journals or publishers, or other disreputable organisations
 - Journal management and operation

-We may also refer to the [Prinicples of Transparency and Best Practice in Scholarly Publishing](https://doaj.org/apply/transparency/)
+We may also refer to the [Principles of Transparency and Best Practice in Scholarly Publishing](https://doaj.org/apply/transparency/)

 ## Additional criteria for some journal types